micronDLA/SDK/C API.md

 `const char* inbin`: path to a file with the Inference Engine instructions.

-`unsigned* outsize`: returns number of output values that the Inference Engine will return. swoutsize is number of output values for `snowflake_run`.
+`unsigned* outsize`: returns number of output values that the Inference Engine will return. swoutsize is number of output values for `ie_run`.

 **Return value:** Pointer to the Inference Engine object.

-## snowflake_run
+## ie_run

-Runs inference on the Snowflake.
+Runs inference on the FWDNXT inference engine.

 ***Parameters:***